richardbiely/gaia-ecs/README.md

 ```

 ## Data queries
 For querying data you can use an EntityQuery.
-It can help you find all entities, components or chunks matching the specified set of components and constraints and returns them in the form of an array.
-You can also use them to quickly check is entities satisfing the given set of rules exist or calculate how many of them there are.<br/>
+It can help you find all entities, components or chunks matching the specified set of components and constraints and iterate it or returns in the form of an array.
+You can also use them to quickly check if entities satisfing the given set of rules exist or calculate how many of them there are.<br/>
 ```cpp
 EntityQuery q = w.CreateQuery();
 q.All<Position>(); // consider only entities with Position